Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day4.md

 # Wild Cards (Globbing)
 * Wildcards are special symbols that help you find or work with multiple files without typing every name.
-* Think of them like shortcuts when you're dealing with lots of files.
+* Think of them like shortcuts when we are dealing with lots of files.

 ### **_Most Common Wildcards_**